 Markov movement matrix by quarter and stock (note: the gravity model chosen for the Base Case is a specific case of the more general Markov model).

 Fleet structure and exploitation history

+Table 3.1.
+Fishing fleets included in the operating model, based on the selectivities of fleets active historically in the Atlantic.